The 20 Best Hereditary Hyperekplexia Doctors in France

 Bron, FR

-Gaetan Lesca practices in Bron, France.
+Gaetan Lesca practices practicing medicine in Bron, France.
 Mr. Lesca is rated as an Advanced expert by MediFind in the treatment of Hereditary Hyperekplexia.
-His top areas of expertise are Epilepsy, Hypotonia, West Syndrome, Myoclonic Epilepsy, and Deep Brain Stimulation.
+He is also highly rated in 65 other conditions, according to our data.
+His clinical expertise encompasses Epilepsy, Hypotonia, West Syndrome, Myoclonic Epilepsy, and Deep Brain Stimulation.

 Advanced in Hereditary Hyperekplexia